 Pros and Cons of Commercial Mortgage-Backed Securities

-A commercial mortgage-backed security or CMBS is a type of fixed-income security collateralized by commercial real estate loans.
+The commercial mortgage-backed security (CMBS) is a type of fixed-income security collateralized by commercial real estate loans.
 These loans are typically for commercial properties, such as office buildings, hotels, malls, apartment buildings and factories.
 They're not the same as the subprime residential MBS products that contributed to the collapse of credit in late 2007.
 CMBS made up about 2 percent of the total U.S. fixed income market as of 2016.

 What Is a CMBS?